SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Methodology

 \subsection{State Initialization}

-In our system implementation, we employ a static initialization approach, as proposed in \cite{geneva2020openvins}, to estimate several critical parameters essential for system initialization.
-This methodology enables the simultaneous estimation of multiple state variables, including the initial velocity vector, gravitational acceleration vector, and the biases of both the accelerometer and gyroscope sensors.
-For a comprehensive theoretical analysis and implementation details of the static initialization algorithm, readers are referred to the original work presented in \cite{geneva2020openvins}.
+In our system implementation, we employ a static initialization approach, as proposed in Open-VINs [\cite{geneva2020openvins}], to estimate several critical parameters, including the initial velocity vector, gravitational acceleration vector, and the biases of both the accelerometer and gyroscope sensors.
+For a comprehensive theoretical analysis and implementation details of the static initialization algorithm, readers are referred to the original work presented in Open-VINs [\cite{geneva2020openvins}].